-Bishop Cornish CEVA Primary School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our School e-safety/online policy and the acceptable user policy for staff.
+Bishop Cornish School takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to the School's e-safety/online policy and the acceptable user policy for staff.

 6.9.1 Filtering